Bloc/jottly-checkpoints/08-Integrating-Skeleton-to-Header.md

 ...
 ```

-We replaced the `h1` and `p` tags with a new container `div`.
-We nested another `div` within the container and set it to nine columns.
+We replaced the h1 and paragraph tags with a new container div.
+We nested another div within the container and set it to nine columns.
 This will create some open space on the right side of the page.
 When we begin styling the page, you'll get a better sense of why we're not filling the full width of the page.

 Next, we'll add the grid structure for the input field and submit button.